 COLOR LIMITATIONS: Here's the interesting part of the story.
 Not all LED colors are rendered as efficiently as others.
 Each color band has its own unique material used to create the desired wavelength.
 Some of these colors require more power than others.

-THE "GREEN GAP": Green LEDs are low on the efficacy list11, requiring much more energy per unit of light.
+THE "GREEN GAP": Green LEDs are low on the efficacy list12, requiring much more energy per unit of light.
 The technology is less advanced than blue and red LED colors.
-Fortunately, recent advancements in the LED world12 have shown some promise.
-But until now, the reality has been than green light sucks up more power to create it.
+Fortunately, LED manufacturers been able to add a phosphor coating to highly efficient blue diodes.13 This process has shown excellent results yielding a broad spectrum white light with high efficiency at a low production cost.
+Even still, the electrical efficiency of LED generated green light is still lower than blue or red.
 This is a big reason for why it hasn't been included in many grow lights.

 Researchers have known for decades that green light is useful for plants.
 But conveniently for LED makers, people have become fixated with the chlorophyll absorption spectrum. -A spectrum that has spikes in the general areas where LEDs are most efficient.

-It's true that green light is slightly less effective than red at fuelling photosynthesis.
+It's true that green light is slightly less effective than red at fueling photosynthesis.
 But that hardly makes it useless.
 There is more to plant growth than energy production.
 Photomorphogenesis is also an important concern.
 This deals with the way plants grow and develop in response to various frequencies of light.

-For example, far-red light can play a major role in plant development8.
-Specifically, the ratio of red to far-red can signal plants to grow in an elongated fashion.
+For example, far-red light can play a major role in plant development.9 Specifically, the ratio of red to far-red can signal plants to grow in an elongated fashion.
 This is a morphological response to plant competition in closed canopies.